BiCMat Team

 Google Scholar, LinkedIn

-Ahmadreza Ghaffarkhah holds a Ph.D. in mechanical engineering from the University of British Columbia (UBC) in Canada.
+Ahmadreza holds a Ph.D. in Mechanical Engineering from the University of British Columbia.
 Currently, he is a joint postdoctoral fellow at the Bioproducts Institute, UBC Vancouver Campus, and the School of Engineering at UBC Okanagan Campus.
 His research interests include colloid and interface science, structured liquids, carbon-based nanomaterials, and bio-based materials.
 Additionally, he is involved in research on 3D printing and liquid-in-liquid printing of carbon-based hydrogels and inks.

 Dr. Farhad Ahmadijokani